KoKoLates/ddrive-robot-notes/README.md

-# Differential Drive Robots
+# Differential Wheeled Robots
-This project simulates a two-wheeled differential drive robot that follows given waypoints using either a PID controller or a Model Predictive Controller (MPC).
-The simulation allows for real-time parameter adjustments, multiple path types, and controller comparisons.
+This interactive simulation allows users to explore and compare the performance of a two-wheeled differential drive robot as it follows waypoints using a **PID controller** or a **Model Predictive Controller (MPC)**.
+Experience real-time parameter adjustments, different path types, and detailed controller performance analysis.

-## Setup
 It is recommended to use a virtual environment `venv` for this project.
 After set up the environment, make sure cooresponding dependencies are installed properly.

 ```text